PidgeonTools/SuperAddonManager/docs/implementing-super-addon-manager.md

 # Implementing Super Addon Manager

-Because of its simplicity and risk-free nature (= no code added to your addon), Super Addon Manager is the ideal solution if you wish to support automated checking of your addons for updates.
+Because of its simplicity and code-free nature (= no risk of accidentaly breaking your addon), Super Addon Manager is the ideal solution if you wish to support automated checking of your addons for updates.
 This step-by-step guide will show you how to implement Super Addon Manager support in your addon.
 Side Note: If you offer a paid version of your addon, please consider paying me a percentage of your earnings (1% or higher) to help keep this project alive.
 On BlenderMarket, you can add me (TODO: BlenderMarket name) as a collaborator to pay me automatically.

 </div>
 </div>